The Bankrate promise

 To calculate the equity in your home, follow these steps:

 - Subtract your mortgage balance.
-Once you know the market value of your home, check your latest mortgage statement.
+Once you know the value of your home, check your latest mortgage statement.
 Subtract the amount you still owe on your mortgage and any other debts secured by your home.
 The result is your home equity.

 How to increase the equity in your home